josiah-royce-1855-1916-overview

 d.
 The Problem of Evil

 Josiah Royce struggled with the problem of evil throughout his life, exploring it from various approaches, and asserting that it could neither be avoided nor dismissed by either the philosopher or the ordinary person.
 Così, unlike some philosophers, he did not believe the problem of evil could be solved as a practical problem that only required improving social conditions.
 As a native Californian, a historian, and a social observer of the development of early California, Royce explored ways in which evil manifested itself in social relations among persons, in social bodies infected with racism, greed, and in a variety of harmful prejudices, in expressions of hate and in mob violence.
-Ultimately, Royce embraced a theistic process metaphysics that recognizes evil as a real force and suffering as an irreducible fact of experience.
+In definitiva, Royce embraced a theistic process metaphysics that recognizes evil as a real force and suffering as an irreducible fact of experience.
 In his 1897 essay, “The Problem of Job,” Royce presents a fairly succinct overview of the problem of evil, various solutions and his own view on a possible solution.
 In the Job story, we have a traditional view of God as wise, omnipotent, all powerful, and all good and the situation of Job, vale a dire, a universal situation of unearned ill-fortune, a seeming persecution of a righteous person and a reigning down of evils on a good man.
 For Royce, Job represents the fundamental psychological fact about the problem of evil, vale a dire, the universal experience of unearned ill-fortune.
 Questo, asserts Royce, is the experience of every person, the kind of evil that all persons can see for themselves every day if they choose.
 This is the fundamental experiential and psychological fact that grounds Royce’s own answers to the problem of evil and also his dismissal of the various traditional answers to the problem of evil.
 Così, for example there is the view that the purpose of the world is “soul making,” that pain teaches us the ways of the world and helps us develop our higher potentialities.
 Royce believes this answer is inadequate because it presupposes a greater evil, namely a world which allows evils as the only way to reach given goals.
 Such an answer Royce believes is unacceptable to a sufferer of evil and undeserved ills.

 Another answer to the problem of evil is the infinite worth of agents with free will.
 Royce finds value in this view in that it acknowledges evil as a logically necessary part of a perfect moral order, but he believes this answer ultimately fails.
 A major problem is Job’s situation, vale a dire, the innocent sufferer.
 Such unearned ills may be partly due to the free will that partly caused them, Ma, asserts Royce, the unearned ills are also due to God who declines to protect the innocent.

 Royce believes that as long as one views God as an external power, as Job did, the problem of evil cannot be solved.
 Piuttosto, one must recognize God as internally present to us and as suffering with us to produce the higher good.
-When we suffer, our sufferings are God’s sufferings and this is the case because without suffering, evil, and tragedy, God’s life could not be perfected.
+When we suffer, our sufferings are God’s sufferings and this is the case because without suffering, cattivo, and tragedy, God’s life could not be perfected.
 Inoltre, asserts Royce, personal overcoming evil is the essence of the moral life.
 Persons are instruments of God’s triumph.
 Così, in The Sources of Religious Insight, Royce presents man as a destroyer of evil, a being who uses every effort to get rid of evil.
 Conquering evils and oppressions provide man’s greatest opportunities for loyalty and here is the source of religious insight and spiritual triumph.
 The encounter of human selves with the problem of evil is, for Royce, the most important moral aspect of the world.
 One must see the problematic situation into which human selves are immersed as part of the atoning process which tends toward an ultimate reconciliation of finite conflicts.
 Confronted with evils, one needs to trust within one’s limited view that the Spirit of the Universal Community reconciles.

-Ultimately, Royce sees evil as an eternal part of both human and divine consciousness and the most important moral fact of the universe the human conquering of evil step by step.
+In definitiva, Royce sees evil as an eternal part of both human and divine consciousness and the most important moral fact of the universe the human conquering of evil step by step.
 In addressing the doctrine of atonement in The Problem, Royce sets out in detail how the loyal community can best respond to human evil.
 The highest transgression in an ethics of loyalty is treason, or the willful betrayal of one’s own cause and the community of people who serve it.
 Such a betrayal is moral suicide for it threatens to destroy the network of purposes and social relationships that define the traitor’s self.
 The traitor is in what Royce calls “the hell of the irrevocable” (Royce, 2001 [1913], 162).
 Royce seeks an explanation of atonement which acknowledges this irrevocable nature of the deed that has been done, and which changes everything for the sinner and the community that has been harmed.
 None of the tradition Christian accounts of atonement are satisfactory.
 The answer, for Royce, is that the act of atonement can only be accomplished by the community, or on the behalf of the community, through the steadfast “loyal servant who acts, per così dire, as the incarnation of the spirit of the community itself” (Royce, 2011 [1913], 180).
 This person serves as a mediating party between the traitor and the betrayed community and through the atoning act genuine community is restored and all the individuals may emerge as wiser, more commitment servants of their common cause.
 Things are not the same as before the treason but, Infatti, transformed and better.
 Royce then states what he believes to be the central postulate of the highest form of human spirituality, vale a dire, that “No baseness or cruelty of treason so deep or so tragic shall enter our human world, but that loyal love shall be able in due time to oppose to just that deed of treason its fitting deed of atonement” (Royce 2001 [1913], 186).
 In the spirit of James, Royce asserts that this postulate cannot be proven true, but human communities can assert it and act upon it as it is were true.

 e.
 Logica

 Royce pursued his interest in logic, mathematics and science throughout his career.
 His first published book was a Primer of Logical Analysis for the Use of Composition Students, written for his students in California in 1881.
 His own proposal for a system of formal logic was published as “The Relation of the Principles of Logic to the Foundations of Geometry” in 1905, a work later extended in 1914.
-Among his last writings were a series of encyclopedia articles on logical topics: Assioma, Error and Truth, Mind, Negation, and Order (all reprinted in Robinson, 1951).
+Among his last writings were a series of encyclopedia articles on logical topics: Assioma, Error and Truth, Mente, Negation, and Order (all reprinted in Robinson, 1951).

 In addition to his discussion of science in The Religious Aspect of Philosophy, The World and the Individual, and in The Problem of Christianity, Royce published a series of articles on scientific method:” The Mechanical, Historical and the Statistical,” “The Social Character of Scientific Inquiry," (in Josiah Royce’s Late Writings); Hypotheses and Leading Ideas,” and Introduction to H. Poincaré, The Foundations of Science (reprinted in Robinson).
 Like Peirce, Royce argued for the self-corrective nature of the scientific method; the necessity of experience as the starting point of inquiry; an emphasis on scientific instinct and imaginative judgment in forming hypotheses; the requirement of a proper motive – the search for truth and not fame or profit – as a necessary condition, along with the correct method, for the success of science and essence of science, the notion of science as a communal endeavor, dependent on the contributions of many others, passato, Presente e futuro, and finally for the thoroughly human and fallible nature of science.